HackYourFuture/post-grad-ed/technical-assignments/w1-w2/TV2Z.md

 # TV2Z Technical Assignment

-Please create a TODO List with the below features using Javascript:
+Please create a TODO List with the below features using Javascript/React:

 - Ability to allow a user to login and store his todo items.
 - Ability to tag the todo items